robw-nl/makefile_generator/README.md

 - Output: Display in Pane

 # Kate shortcusts
-Assign a shortcut to each of the ecternal tools you've just added: Kate > Menu > Settings > Configure Keyboard Shortcust.
+Assign a shortcut to each of the external tools you've just added: Kate > Menu > Settings > Configure Keyboard Shortcust.

 # Project snapshot generator
 Another tool I use frequently is snapshot generator.
-This bash script creates one file with meta data and all project source (.c, .h) files.
+This bash script creates one file with meta data and all project source (.c, .h, .conf) files.
 This can be extremely useful if you want an LLM to do a project audit so I've included this one as well.